simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-28-observable-state-in-angular-ui-components.md

 date:   2023-01-28
 published: true
 comments: true
-categories: Angular, RxJS
+categories: [Angular, RxJS, State management]
 cover: assets/observable-state-in-angular-ui-components.jpg
-description: "We will dive deep into Observable state in Angular Ui components that we can use as input state and local component state"
+description: "We will dive deep into Observable state in Angular Ui components that we can use as input state and local component state."

 ---